rumburak74/one-click-hugo-cms/site/content/post/brewing-chemex.md

 ---
 title: A beginners’ guide to brewing with Chemex
 date: 2017-01-04T15:04:10.000Z
-description: >-
-  short description
+description: short description
 image: /img/blog-chemex.jpg
 ---

-a
+wtf

-## The little secrets of editing
+## The little secrets of editing a headline

-b
+It is working